 But such manipulation is unnecessary.
 Human beings are inherently motivated.
 No one ever starts a new job intending to be a disgruntled, disengaged employee.

 I’m not saying that meeting your numbers is unimportant.
 But I am saying that a genuine leader looks at the persons who follow him or her and asks, “Is the person reporting to me flourishing?
-Are they developing as a human being?”
+Are they developing as human beings?”

 That is what a leader looks like.